Mark R. Kelley, PhD

 Biography

-Dr. Kelley earned his bachelor’s degree from DePauw University and received his doctoral degree in genetics from Louisiana State University in Baton Rouge, La.
-He completed an ACS postdoctoral fellowship in molecular biology at Rockefeller University in New York in the laboratory of Dr. Michael Young, the 2017 Nobel Prize Winner in Physiology or Medicine, and was an assistant professor at Loyola University Medical School in Chicago prior to joining the Indiana University School of Medicine faculty in 1993.
-In 2021 he was selected as a Fellow to the prestigious AAAS Science Fellow association.
+Dr. Kelley earned his bachelor’s degree from DePauw University and received his doctoral degree in genetics from Louisiana State University in Baton Rouge, LA.
+He completed an ACS postdoctoral fellowship in molecular biology at Rockefeller University in New York in the laboratory of Dr. Michael Young, the 2017 Nobel Prize Winner in Physiology or Medicine, and was an assistant professor at Loyola University Medical School in Chicago prior to joining the IU School of Medicine faculty in 1993.
+In 2021, he was selected as a fellow to the prestigious AAAS Science Fellow association.
+Dr. Kelley and his wife are the parents of two children who have graduated from college and are pursuing their careers.